Introduction

 Coracle: Offers both essential travel insurance and your preferred student health insurance, whether that’s a public option from Techniker Krankenkasse, Barmer Krankenkasse, or IKK Gesund Plus Krankenkasse, or a private policy.

-Drop Money: Coverage includes public health insurance from either Barmer Krankenkasse or Techniker Krankenkasse
+Drop Money: Coverage includes public health insurance from either Barmer Krankenkasse or Techniker Krankenkasse.

 Is the €992 per Month Enough to Live In Germany?

-Student Hostel (Dormitries)
+Student Hostel (Dormitories)

-However, students can stay in student hostels or dormitries, which is a more cheaper option.
-Dormitries with shared apartments are more affordable than family houses.
-You need to pay from €300 to € 530 for student dormitries but this range also vary depending on whether you want a single room apartment or family apartment.
-To get a student hostel you must apply 6 months before entering to the germany because of long queues.
+However, students can stay in student hostels or dormitories, which are cheaper options.
+Dormitories with shared apartments are more affordable than family houses.
+You need to pay between €300 and €530 for student dormitories, but the range varies depending on whether you want a single room or a family apartment.
+To get a student hostel, you must apply 6 months before entering Germany due to long queues.

 Shared Apartments or Private Apartments

-Shared apartments are cheaper options after student dormitries and the most expensive option is private apartments.
-For a single room apartment with a bathroom and kitchen, you may have to pay between €300 to €1200 or above per month depending on the city.
+Shared apartments are cheaper than student dorms, and private apartments are the most expensive.
+For a single-room apartment with a bathroom and kitchen, you may have to pay between €300 and € 1,200 per month, depending on the city.

-In Germany there are two types of health inssurance, Private and public health inssurance.
-Public health inssurance is compulsory for students.
-Students pay between €110 to € 130. students above 30 years of old pay voluntary insurance and the its minimum contribution is €220 per month.
+- Public health insurance is compulsory for students.
+Students pay between €110 and €130.
+Students over 30 years old pay voluntary insurance, with a minimum contribution of €220 per month.

-Transportation
+3: Transportation

-Often covered by semester ticket ranging from €250 to €350 per semester depending on the university.
-If university does not included transportation fee in the semester ticket then you need to buy monthly pass. which can be around €50 to €80.
+Often covered by a semester ticket ranging from €250 to €350 per semester, depending on the university.
+If the university does not include the transportation fee in the semester ticket, you need to buy a monthly pass, which can cost around €50-€80.

-Students pays internet bills separately.
-Mostly student dormitries offers these packages.
-These packages can range from €30 to €55 on average.
-Additionally, students can also take a private monthly package from the city services ranging from €40 to € 70.
+Students pay internet bills separately.
+Mainly, student dormitories offer these packages.
+These packages typically range from €30 to €55.
+Additionally, students can take a private monthly package from the city services, ranging from €40 to €70.

 Helpful tips for an easy Blocked Account Opening